MrRavenMan/RvnBot/README.md

 #### Role assignment buttons:
 `/role @ROLE`  generates a button for assigning the selected role, and a button unassigning the role.
+On command, a modal with options to customize a description before the buttons and the button labels will pop up.
 The buttons may be used by everyone on the discord server to assign/unassign the wished role.

 ![Button Example](https://user-images.githubusercontent.com/61353115/156388445-1645f3a8-1580-49c7-9852-8a253016a213.png)